yanfeng98/fork-verl/docs/examples/gsm8k_example.rst

    # or
    modelscope download --model deepseek-ai/deepseek-math-7b-instruct --local_dir ~/models/deepseek-math-7b-instruct

-- Already store your store model in the local directory or HDFS path.
+- Already store your model in the local directory.
 - Also, you can directly use the model name in huggingface (e.g., deepseek-ai/deepseek-math-7b-instruct) in ``actor_rollout_ref.model.path`` and ``critic.model.path`` field in